 People read emails in different ways, on different devices, and sometimes with assistive technologies.
 For example, blind or low-vision people may read emails using a screen reader to navigate through your email.

 Good usability benefits all your recipients.

 - Creating the Content

-Make sure information is clear and easy to understand.
+Make sure the information you add to your email is clear and easy to understand.

 - Use plain language.

 - Avoid long, complex sentences containing multiple phrases and clauses.